Here are the cheapest heaters to run this winter

 These heaters use electromagnetic radiation to transfer heat from their unit to objects in the room – much like the sun heats the earth.

 Based on the above, wall panel heaters should have the lowest running costs.
-These heaters are suitable for heating rooms of 10-12m2.
-They are easy to install, you mount them on a wall.
-However, they use a low wattage so the heat they provide will be less than a gas heater or fin heater, for example.
+These heaters are suitable for heating rooms of 10 - 12m2.
+They are easy to install as all you have to do is mount them on a wall.
+However, they use a low wattage so the heat they provide will be less than a gas heater or fin heater.
 And they aren’t portable.

 Gas heaters

 The most common gas heaters used in South Africa are the 3 panel heaters that use a 9kg canister of LPG, liquid petroleum gas.
-A gas heater costs around R1,300 and a 9kg gas cylinder R1,250 (with gas).
+A gas heater costs around R1 200 and a 9kg gas cylinder R900 (excluding gas).

-The price of gas is set by the Department of Energy and just like petrol, the price changes each month.
+The price of gas is set by the Department of Energy and just like petrol, the price fluctuates each month.
 You can find the latest prices on the department’s website.
 You can also get quotes from gas suppliers.
-We priced a refill of a 9kg gas cylinder at R301.05 on 9 June 2023.
+We priced a refill of a 9kg gas cylinder at R320 on 6 May 2024.
 You may also need to take your gas cylinder to be refilled so there may be some transport costs and time involved.

-According to Bruce Wilson of Midgas, a 9kg canister of gas lasts around 30 hours.
-To run a gas heater at full power for 3 hours a day for 30 days could cost around R900.
-However, gas heaters are very efficient at heating rooms, and because they give a lot of heat, you may not need to run them at full power all the time.
-Bruce says you can save gas by turning the setting down to the lowest heat when the room has warmed up.
-This will lower your cost considerably.
+According to Gas Installers, a 9kg canister of gas lasts around 30 hours if you heat all three panels on your heater.
+This puts the cost of gas for your heater, running for three hours a day for 30 days at R960.
+Gas heaters are very efficient at heating rooms, and because they give a lot of heat, you may not need to run them at full power all the time.
+You can lower your cost by running one or two panels on the heater.

 Paraffin heaters

 Paraffin heaters can heat rooms very effectively.
-We found paraffin heaters starting at R1,050.
+We found paraffin heaters starting at R1 300.

 Like gas, the cost of illuminating paraffin is set by the Department of Energy every month.
-Five litres of paraffin will cost (at 9 June 2023) around R70.
+Five litres of paraffin will cost around R100 (at 6 May 2024).

 Running a paraffin heater is cheap, but there are safety risks.
 Never leave a paraffin heater on if you are not in the room.
 Place the heater far away from any flammables and have a fire extinguisher or blanket nearby to extinguish any flames should the heater topple over.